-Senior Teaching Fellow and Director of Student Experience and Progression (DSEP) for the philosophy department.
-I am a Senior Fellow of the Higher Education Academy (SFHEA) and I am a WIHEA fellow (2017-2020).
+Associate Professor and Director of Student Experience and Progression (DSEP) for the philosophy department.
+I am a Senior Fellow of the Higher Education Academy (SFHEA) and I am a WIHEA fellow (2017-2021).
+I lead an employability learning circle on designing employability modules to embed into the curriculum.
+I was shortlisted for the Warwick Award for Personal Tutoring Excellence 2019.

 Before joining the department in 2014, I was a postdoctoral researcher on the AHRC-funded interdisciplinary project 'the Uses of Poetry', University of Birmingham, where I worked with colleagues from literary studies, psychology and education to investigate the benefits of reading poetry for life-long learning.

-- 'Cultivating Intimacy: the use of the second person in lyric poetry' (forthcoming), Philosophy and Literature
+- 'Cultivating Intimacy: the use of the second person in lyric poetry' (2019), Philosophy and Literature 43 (2)

 - 'The Uses of Poetry: Renewing an Educational Understanding of a Language Art' (2017) with Viv Ellis, Journal of Aesthetic Education 51 (1)

 - 'Actual Texts, Possible Meanings: The Uses of Poetry and the Subjunctification of Experience' (2016), with Andrew Green and Viv Eillis, The Uses of Poetry, Special Issue of Changing English, vol. 23 (4)

 - ‘Affective and Cognitive Responses to Poetry in the University Classroom,' (2016) with Kate Rumbold, The Uses of Poetry, Special Issue of Changing English, vol. 23 (4)

 - 'On the seeming incompatibility between Poetry and Philosophical Inquiry',(2013) Estetika, The Central European Journal of Aesthetics 50 (1).

 Special Journal Issues

 The Uses of Poetry, special issue of Changing English (2016), guest edited with Kate Rumbold, vol. 23 (4)

 Book reviews and review chapters